thom7e/inoco/README.md

 # inoco
-INdex Of COntents of any Directory incl.
+Index Of Contents of any Directory incl.
 Subdirectories

 ## READ ME ##